-PY21 CHRIC Closing Cost Assistance Program: This project was awarded \$27,000 to assist 8 first time LMI home buyers with the purchase of their first home and the intended goal was met.
+CHRIC Closing Cost Assistance Program: This project was awarded \$30,000 in 2020 to assist 8 first time LMI home buyers with the purchase of their first home.

-PY21 Public Library After School Snack Program: This program was awarded \$1,500 to provide snacks to 50 LMI students who visit the library.
-The activity over achieved its goal assisting 2,455 LMI youth instead.
+Public Library After School Snack Program: This program was awarded \$2,000 in 2020, to provide snacks to neighborhood middle / high school students who visit the library on their walk home from school.
+2016 area youth participated and benefited from this program.